raphlinus/raphlinus.github.io/_posts/2020-04-21-prefix-sum.md

 By default, when compiling a compute kernel, the Intel drivers use a [heuristic] to determine the subgroup size, which can then be 8, 16, or 32.
 It actually makes sense they use a heuristic, as there's a complex tradeoff.
 A bigger subgroup means bigger chunks of work, which means less per-chunk overhead, but also fewer registers available per thread, and potentially more wasted work due to divergence.
 Again, that depends on workloads.
 For low-probability, expensive conditional work, generally not a good fit for GPU but sometimes unavoidable, wasted work tends to scale with subgroup size.

 It might be *possible* to write a kernel that adapts to subgroup size, but there are a number of considerations that make this tricky.
 One is whether the number of items processed by a workgroup adapts to subgroup size.
 If so, then the size of the dispatch must be adapted as well.
-There is an [extension](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#features-pipelineExecutableInfo) for the CPU side to query subgroup size of a pipeline, but, sadly, it doesn't seem to be implemented on Intel drivers, where it would be most useful.
+There is an [extension](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#features-pipelineExecutableInfo) for the CPU side to query subgroup size of a pipeline, but, sadly, it doesn't seem to be implemented on Intel drivers on Windows, where it would be most useful.
+(It is, thankfully, in the latest Linux Intel drivers, so hopefully will be coming soon.)

-Another problem is querying the subgroup size from inside the kernel.
-It would be reasonable to assume that `gl_SubgroupSize` contains the subgroup size, but in practice it always returns 32 on Intel.
-I personally consider this a straight-up bug, but it can be traced to defects in the Vulkan spec, which is written to assume that subgroup size is constant per-device (gl_SubgroupSize is defined to be equal to the subgroupSize field in the [VkPhysicalDeviceSubgroupProperties](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPhysicalDeviceSubgroupProperties.html) structure).
-A workaround is to compute `gl_WorkgroupSize/gl_NumSubgroups`, which does seem to be valid.
+Another problem is querying the subgroup size from inside the kernel, which has a surprising gotcha.
+Unless the `VK_PIPELINE_SHADER_STAGE_CREATE_ALLOW_VARYING_SUBGROUP_SIZE_BIT_EXT` flag is set at pipeline creation time, the `gl_SubgroupSize` variable is defined to have the value from [VkPhysicalDeviceSubgroupProperties](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkPhysicalDeviceSubgroupProperties.html), which in my experiment is always 32 on Intel no matter the actual subgroup size.
+But setting that flag makes it give the value expected.

-Fortunately, newer (Vulkan 1.2) Intel drivers offer a way out of this mess, which is the [VK_EXT_subgroup_size_control] extension.
+Newer (Vulkan 1.2) Intel driver offer finer control over the subgroup size, with the [VK_EXT_subgroup_size_control] extension.
 With that, I can set the subgroup size to 32, and the kernel works fine.
+Note though that in general, setting a too-large subgroup size can actually make performance worse, as it increases the chance of register spilling.

 In practice, the programmer will write multiple versions of the kernel, each tuned for a different subgroup size, then on CPU side the code will query the hardware for supported subgroup sizes and choose the best one that can run on the hardware.
-Note that this query requires the subgroup size extension to be reliable, though you do string-matching on the device name to come up with a good guess.
+Note that, in general, querying the range of supported subgroup sizes requires the subgroup size extension to be reliable, though you do string-matching on the device name to come up with a good guess.
 In any case, the cost and difficulty of this kind of performance tuning is one reason Nvidia has such a strong first-mover advantage.

 Brian Merchant has done more exploration into the tradeoff between subgroups and threadgroup shared memory, for a different primitive operation, transpose of 32x32 boolean matrices.
 That [transpose timing writeup] contains measurements on a variety of hardware, and is recommended to the interested reader.